Social Work

 Step 2:

-In a personal interview, we will learn more about you, your goals and your motivation for studying.
+In a personal admission interview, we will learn more about you, your goals and your motivation for studying.

 Previous study achievements can be credited individually in individual courses during your studies.
 This also applies to coursework that you have already completed at a recognised college or university.
 The equivalence of the acquired knowledge with the requirement profile with regard to the content and scope of the courses to be waived will be checked upon your application.
 If equivalence is determined, positively completed examinations will be recognised.
 A knowledge check is not planned in these cases.
 You will receive details on this in a meeting with the programme director.